joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 idea of an asynchronous, non-blocking, single process-wide event loop, is remarkably similar.
 Perhaps something tasty was in the water during 2007-2009.
 In truth, many of these traits are common to [event-loop concurrency]( https://en.wikipedia.org/wiki/Event_loop).

-Midori embraced numerous levels of isolation, beginning with processes themselves thanks to software isolation.
-Even coarser-grained isolation was available in the form of domains, adding added belts-and-suspenders hardware protection for hosting untrusted or logically separate code.
-In the early days, we certainly wanted to go finer-grained too -- inspired by [E's concept of "vats"](http://www.erights.org/elib/concurrency/vat.html), the abstraction we already began with for process message pumps -- but weren't sure how to do it safely.
-So we waited on this.

 This formed the canvas on top of which the entire concurrency model was painted.
 I've already discussed this in the [asynchronous everything](http://joeduffyblog.com/2015/11/19/asynchronous-everything/) article.
 But there was more...